 Why Is This Important?

+Maybe we should be asking why you keep falling off the diet wagon.
 I thought that I could make myself immune to a fall off the weight loss wagon.
 But in fact, I am still human.
 It feels like I have lost a solid three months of progress.
 (I have actually ended up sitting at about 161 lbs after all of this.)
 I wanted to share this all with you to show you that I just like everyone else, but also for a few other reasons.

 Firstly, you NEED to take your first year after having a baby easy.
 I thought I was being kind to myself this time around, but I also somehow managed to put a lot of pressure on myself to lose a bunch of weight.
 I don’t care who you are, just listen to your body and if you feel burnt out, rest.